Fall 2019 Workshop Schedule: Simple Stretching and Mindful Breathing for Pain Management

 “It’s all about the breath, really has helped me,” TM Vietnam Vet

-“I am with my body now, before I wasn’t with my body,” Syrian refugee.
+“I am with my body now, before I wasn’t with my body,” Iraqi refugee.

 Simple Stretching and Mindful Breathing (Yoga) to Manage Pain (Physical & Emotional)